awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-basic.md

 An SPF record enclosed in quotation marks, for example, **"v=spf1 ip4:192\.168\.0\.1/16\-all"**\.
 SPF records are not recommended\.
 For more information, see [Supported DNS record types](ResourceRecordTypes.md)\.

 **SRV — Service locator**
 An SRV record\.
-For information about SRV record format, refer to the applicable documentation\.
+SRV records are used for accessing services, such as a service for email or communications\.
+For information about SRV record format, refer to the documentation for the service that you want to connect to\.
 The format of an SRV record is:
 **\[priority\] \[weight\] \[port\] \[server host name\]**
 For example:
 **1 10 5269 xmpp\-server\.example\.com\.**